-An executive summary should be provided in the EIS and be available separately for public information.
-This should give a short overview of the proposal and the potential environmental impacts, and be written in non-technical language to facilitate understanding of the assessment by the general public.
+An executive summary should be provided at the front of the EIS and be available separately for public information.
+This should give a short overview of the proposal and the potential environmental impacts and be written in non-technical language to facilitate understanding of the assessment by the general public.

-B. The proposal and the location
+B. The proposal